epfl-matmat/matmat.org/jobs.md

 This is a highly challenging task, which often proceeds by trial and error, i.e. multiple runs of the same simulation where parameters are tweaked until the simulation is successful.
-This implies not only a considerable waist of computational resources, but also substantially limits the overall throughput with which new materials can be found.
+This implies not only a considerable waste of computational resources, but also substantially limits the overall throughput with which new materials can be found.